jonathan-fielding/api.browserfeatures.io/README.md

 Retrieve data for a given feature

+### /v1/browsers/latest

+Get a list of the latest stable browsers

 ## Licences

 The data and code for this project are under a seperate licence due to the data coming from caniuse.com.